 Apart from voyages by ship and cycling as far and as often as I can, I am a writer with a passion for Marxism and religion.
 Although this is the main focus of my work, I do write other material, as you will see from the list of publications.
 These include communism, philosophy, theology, and biblical studies (occasionally), as well as travel stories and commentary on current events concerning religion and politics.
 Plus you will find material in various languages, like Chinese, Danish, German, Bulgarian, Serbian, Italian, Korean, Russian, Romanian, Farsi and Turkish.
 Many of my travel stories now appear at Voyages on the Left, although they are often published in travel magazines.

-For those who are interested, I am based at the University of Newcastle, Australia, but I also teach Marxism and religion at Renmin University, Beijing, for one semester per year.
+For those who are interested, I divide my time between different universities in Australia, China and Denmark.
 For the most comprehensive source of my interests, this site is my webpage.

 I like speaking my mind, being misinterpreted, and scaring the shit out of good, upright and conservative citizens.
 But I am also a bit of a hermit, enjoy sleep, the company of those close to me, cycling, ships (or did I say that), trains, collecting old wood and making furniture, or pieces of ancient bicycle and constructing new ones from them.